 By this time, I had been to a traditional medical doctor looking for relief.
 Any relief from the incessant itching would be welcomed – or so I thought!

 Reality hit me in the face when, all the doctor had to offer were steroids.
-Now, I have been well acquainted with steroids and the havoc they can wreak on your body.
+Now, I have been well acquainted with steroids and the side effects and havoc they can wreak on your body.

 So began my research to find out how to get rid of eczema naturally.
 According to the NationalEczema.org, eczema is actually the name of a group of conditions that cause the skin to become red, inflamed and itchy.
 To my surprise, over 30 million Americans suffer from some form of eczema.